Disclaimer: Tonight’s episode of NCIS dealt with the topic of sexual assault.

 Tony and Ellie are at the bar, discussing Tony’s new healthy way of eating as Ellie eats an order of chili cheese fries.
 Tony accuses her of eating all day, but Ellie retorts he just thinks this way because he’s hungry.
 As they are talking, a man comes up to ask Tony’s “daughter” for a dance.
 But before anything can happen, Fred comes up to tell Tony that the man who fought with Tate is in the bar.

 Ellie goes to watch the door while Tony heads over to the man in the green shirt.
 Once he sees Tony, however, the guy attempts to run and makes it out the door, only to bump into a dumpster placed close to the door.
-When they get to the interrogation room, Eddie reveals he’s not in the Navy and all he knows is he was grinding up against some girl, who apparently “pretending not to like it” when Tate stepped in.
+When they get to the interrogation room, Eddie reveals he’s not in the navy and all he knows is he was grinding up against some girl, who apparently “pretending not to like it” when Tate stepped in.
 It’s apparent Tate was only protecting a young woman from being hurt, especially in light of what happened to Farrell.
 Eddie reveals he went a different way than Tate did the night he died, and went back the night before to look for Tate, not knowing he was already dead.

 Gibbs and Vance are watching the interrogation and don’t believe Eddie is their killer.
 Abby comes in and she was able to get the preliminary results back on Farrell’s rape kit.
 She had the drug Ketamine, or Special K, in her system, which is another type of date rape drug.
 Vance and Gibbs are more determined than ever to find the person who did this.

 Maureen, Tim, and Gibbs go onto the U.S.S.
 Soteria to inform the captain of what is happening.
-He agrees to cooperate and sends the commander to do a health and welfare check, to look for traces of Ketamine.
+He agrees to cooperate and sends Commander to do a health and welfare check, to look for traces of Ketamine.
 Tim goes along with him while Gibbs and Maureen go to interview the junior officers who were with Farrell the night she was assaulted.
 Burke confirms he was distraught over what happened to Farrell, and wished she had come to them, as they would have had her back.
-None of the junior officers remember much about that night.
+None of junior officers remember much about that night.
 One of the men has photographs showing the men were all together at one point.
 He also had a photo of Farrell taken before she was attacked.

 Tony and Ellie commiserate in the break room.
 No Ketamine was found on board the ship and they haven’t gotten anywhere yet on their own case.
 Ducky comes up to tell them he is amending Tate’s cause of death.
 He had a hematoma, brought on due to the blunt force trauma he had endured before he died.
 Then, Jimmy comes in to tell Tony and Ellie that after examining the asphalt found in Tate’s skull, Abby also found remnants of vegetable and food particles.
 Tony and Ellie realize what happened.